souenzzo/graal/docs/reference-manual/native-image/guides/use-graalvm-dashboard.md

     ```
     The application should slowly print a random phrase.

-    The application's [_pom.xml_](https://github.com/graalvm/graalvm-demos/blob/master/fortune-demo/fortune/pom.xml) file employs the [Native Image Maven plugin](../NativeMavenPlugin.md) to build a native executable, configured to produce diagnostic data using these two options:
+    The application's [_pom.xml_](https://github.com/graalvm/graalvm-demos/blob/master/fortune-demo/fortune/pom.xml) file employs the [Native Image Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) to build a native executable, configured to produce diagnostic data using these two options:

-    ```
+    ```shell
     -H:DashboardDump=fortune -H:+DashboardAll
     ```

     These options result in a file named _fortune.bgv_.
-(For more information about different options, see [Dumping the Data for GraalVM Dashboard](https://www.graalvm.org/dashboard/?ojr=help%3Btopic%3Dgetting-started.md#dumping-the-data-for-graalvm-dashboard).)
+(For more information about different options, see [Dumping the Data for GraalVM Dashboard](https://www.graalvm.org/dashboard/?ojr=help%3Btopic%3Dgetting-started.md).)

     Compare the sizes of the JAR file and the native executable (for example, using `du`):